Chelsea FC owner Roman Abramovich will be forced to open up his books to prove his vast UK-held wealth is legitimate if he wants to return to Britain.

 While Mr Berezovsky has since died, Mr Abramovich’s estimated worth is between £8.3bn and £9.3bn, with substantial assets believed to be UK held, including Chelsea Football Club, worth some £1.4bn.
-In 2016 it was revealed that Mr Abramovich gifted Mr Putin a £25m super-yacht named Olympia.

 The Independent understands it is likely that the businessman will be forced to provide information on his broader fortune, in order to satisfy enquiries about his UK-held wealth.

 According to Forbes, Mr Abramovich owns the world’s second-largest yacht, 533ft Eclipse, bought for close to £300m in 2010.

 He sold his 73 per cent stake in Sibneft to state-owned gas titan Gazprom for £9.7bn in 2005, and has spent some £1.9bn in the Chukotka region, where he worked as governor and chairman of the local duma from 2001 to 2013.